French Foreign Legion: History

 Subsequent military campaigns included those during the Suez Crisis, the Battle of Algiers and various offensives in Algeria launched by General Maurice Challe including Operation Oranie and Operation Jumelles.
 During the Algerian War of Independence (1954–1962), the Foreign Legion came close to being disbanded after some officers, men, and the highly decorated 1st Foreign Parachute Regiment (1^{er} REP) took part in the Generals' putsch.
 In the 1960s and 1970s, Legion regiments had additional roles in sending units as a rapid deployment force to preserve French interests – in its former African colonies and in other nations as well; it also returned to its roots of being a unit always ready to be sent to conflict zones around the world.

+A large portion of the Foreign Legion was relocated to Corsica following the during the early period of the Corsican conflict.
+Half of the Foreign Legion's soldiers operated in bases in Calvi, Bonifacio, and Corte, with other small outposts across Corsica.
+The Legion was used as military police and a rapid intervention force during the early period of the Corsican conflict.
+This, combined with prejudice from the Legion against Corsicans and growing Corsican nationalist sentiments, caused many Corsicans to adopt a negative attitude towards the Legion.
+Following an uprising in central Corsica and a peace agreement toward the FLNC, the Foreign Legion in Corsica only remains in Camp Raffalli in Calvi and military operations on the island and against the FLNC have remained limited.

-Some notable operations include the Chadian–Libyan conflict in 1969–1972 (the first time that the Legion was sent in operations after the Algerian War), 1978–1979, and 1983–1987; Kolwezi in what is now the Democratic Republic of the Congo in May 1978.
+Some notable operations include the Chadian–Libyan conflict in 1969–1972 (the first time that the Legion was sent in foreign operations after the Algerian War), 1978–1979, and 1983–1987; Kolwezi in what is now the Democratic Republic of the Congo in May 1978.
 In 1981, the 1st Foreign Regiment and Foreign Legion regiments took part in the Multinational Force in Lebanon.
 In 1990, Foreign Legion regiments were sent to the Persian Gulf and participated in Opération Daguet, part of Division Daguet.
 Following the Gulf War in the 1990s, the Foreign Legion helped with the evacuation of French citizens and foreigners in Rwanda, Gabon and Zaire.
 The Foreign Legion was also deployed to Cambodia, Somalia, Sarajevo, Bosnia and Herzegovina.
 In the mid-to late 1990s, the Foreign Legion was deployed to the Central African Republic, Congo-Brazzaville and in Kosovo.
 The French Foreign Legion also took part in operations in Rwanda in 1990–1994; and the Ivory Coast from 2002 to the present.
 In the 2000s, the Foreign Legion was deployed to Operation Enduring Freedom in Afghanistan, Opération Licorne in Ivory Coast, the EUFOR Tchad/RCA in Chad, and Operation Serval in the Northern Mali conflict.